vuhnger/in5060-ma2/docs/data_processing_pipeline.md

 # Passive Dataset Processing Overview

 This repository’s passive workflow starts with `analyze_passive_quality.py`.
-The script discovers passive CSV logs under the `4G/` and `5G/` folders and produces normalized network-quality summaries in `results/`.
+The script discovers passive CSV logs under the `4G/` and `5G/` folders and produces network-quality summaries in `results_normalized/` by default (raw KPI variants appear under `results_non_normalized/`).
 The key processing stages are:

 1. **File discovery**
    - Scan only the top-level `4G/` and `5G/` directories (no recursion outside them).